ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/animation/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="4a" requirement="Tour an animation studio or a business where animation is used, either in person, via video, or via the Internet.
+{{#wb-req item="4a" requirement="Tour an animation studio or a business where animation is used, either in person, via video, or via the internet.
 Share what you have learned with your counselor."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}